matrix-org/matrix-appservice-irc/docs/irc_operators.md

 but history visibility can be changed by users with the correct power level on Matrix.

-The bridge can also be configured to stop bridging all traffic from a channel to Matrix if it cannot garuntee that a Matrix user is joined to the IRC channel, which is usually a step of last resort should the bridge have failed to connect them.
+The bridge can also be configured to stop bridging all traffic from a channel to Matrix if it cannot guarantee that a Matrix user is joined to the IRC channel, which is usually a step of last resort should the bridge have failed to connect them.
 See the [administrators guide](administrators_guide.md#enforcing-matrix-users-to-be-connected-to-irc).